aoghina/aoghina.github.io/_posts/2018-10-23-socialism-ruined-my-country.md

 ![Hazlitt on capitalism](/assets/socialism/henry-hazlitt-capitalism.jpg "Hazlitt on capitalism")

-Those who genuinely care about the poor and the oppressed should support the three pillars of Western civilization: individual freedom (including economic freedom, so capitalism), the rule of law, and Christianity; and remember that all that is needed for the triumph of evil is that good people do nothing.
-Dramatic as it may sound, if we don't speak up against those who viciously attack these pillars, we become accomplices to our civilization's collapse.
+Those who truly care about the poor and the oppressed should support the three pillars of Western civilization: individual freedom (including economic freedom, so capitalism), the rule of law, and Christianity; and remember that all that is needed for the triumph of evil is that good people do nothing.
+Dramatic as it may sound, by not opposing those who viciously attack these pillars, we become accomplices to our civilization's collapse.

 Economic liberalization policies in China, India, the Eastern Bloc and other places are responsible for the spectacular 80% decrease in extreme poverty around the world in the past few decades.
 It is the biggest gain in living standards in history, and it was achieved by simply lessening the state grip on the economy, leaving entrepreneurs motivated by success to flourish and generate wealth.
 That's the real progress.